 What’s the best way to reduce struck-by incidents on busy job sites?

 Clear separation of pedestrian and vehicle zones is key.
 Use high-visibility PPE, certified spotters, and regular site organization.
-AI cameras support this by tracking equipment movement, alerting teams to dangerous proximity, and helping analyze incident trends (Source: Certex; Western Justice Law).
+AI cameras support this by tracking equipment movement, alerting teams to dangerous proximity, and helping teams review incidents to identify trends.

 How do I integrate AI video with my existing safety program?

-Modern AI video platforms like Spot AI are designed to layer on top of your current camera infrastructure.
+Video AI platforms like Spot AI are designed to layer on top of your current camera infrastructure.
 They provide real-time analytics, incident alerts, and compliance documentation that align with OSHA and internal protocols.
 It's important to involve your safety team in setup and regularly review insights together.

 What are the compliance requirements for safety in residential construction?

 OSHA mandates fall protection for work above six feet, machine guarding, regular safety training, and prompt incident reporting.
-Video intelligence helps document compliance, provides objective incident records, and supports faster investigations (Source: Build News; OSHA).
+Video AI helps document compliance, provides video-based incident records, and supports faster investigations.

 Does video monitoring raise privacy or labor concerns?